xenking/decimal/README.md

 #### Why don't you just use float64?

-Because float64 (or any binary floating point type, actually) can't represent numbers such as `0.1` exactly.
+Because float64 (or any binary floating-point type, actually) can't represent numbers such as `0.1` exactly.

 Consider this code: http://play.golang.org/p/TQBd4yJe6B You might expect that